On this page

 Keeping as close to a healthy weight as possible, not smoking, having a balanced diet and staying active, can help reduce your risk of diabetes.
 And these are all things that will help you manage your asthma symptoms too.

-Even if you are concerned about side effects, it is important that you don’t stop taking your medicines unless this is agreed with your healthcare professional.
+Even if you're concerned about side effects, it's important that you don’t stop taking your medicines unless this is agreed with your healthcare professional.
 If you stop taking them on your own it can mean your asthma symptoms getting worse and even a life-threatening asthma attack.

 Remember that you’ll be kept on the lowest possible dose of steroid tablets to manage your asthma, which will help minimise the chances of having side effects.